fbongiovanni29/Git_With_It_Or_Git_Lost/README.md

 Figure out how to make it a script so beginners don't have to use .bash_profile

-Figure out how to add color to organize better

 Figure out how to replace underscores with spaces

 Figure out how to make a better README